Have you been blocked?

 In depth information about the technical details and implementation of our products.

-Until the introduction of Passive DNS there was no way to retrieve the content of any DNS zone owned by other people as system administrators were not keen to share them.
-Also, once a change was made to a DNS record the previous details were gone forever as the new version immediately propagated across the internet….
-Not very helpful if you need to research all the domain names a suspect IP address has resolved to historically, and vice versa.
+Until the introduction of Passive DNS, there was no way to retrieve the content of any DNS zone owned by other people.
+Why?
+System administrators were not keen to share them.
+Also, once a change was made to a DNS record, the previous details were gone forever as the new version immediately propagated across the internet… Not very helpful if you need to research all the domain names a suspect IP address has resolved to historically, and vice versa.
+Passive DNS resolves this issue.

-With special probes activated on the DNS resolver, it is possible to record the packets containing the answers to the client, along with the time & date stamp of when the query was made.
+With special probes activated on the DNS resolver, after a cache miss has happened, it is possible to record the packets containing the answers to the client, along with the time & date stamp of when the query was made.
+This is Passive DNS data.

-Passive DNS does not store which client (or person) made a query, just the fact that at some point in time, a domain has been associated with a specific DNS record .
-This ensures that privacy is maintained throughout the system.
+No!
+All PII is held downstream.
+Passive DNS data does not contain which client (or person) made a query, just the fact that at some point in time, there was an association between a specific domain and a specific DNS record.
+Here is the exact information recorded:

-Passive DNS data from Spamhaus is collected across the internet globally, from trusted third parties including hosting companies, enterprises, business & ISPs.
+Passive DNS data from Spamhaus is collected across the internet globally from trusted third parties, including hosting companies, enterprises, and ISPs.

-With the constant increase in the number of TLDs, there are currently more than 1,000, there is a huge amount of data to record.
-Spamhaus’ Passive DNS cluster handles more than 200 million DNS records per hour and stores hundreds of billions of record per month, allowing you to search this vast database easily.
+Spamhaus’ Passive DNS cluster handles more than 200 million DNS records per hour and stores hundreds of billions of records per month, providing you with access to a vast lake of threat intelligence data.

 Brand protection specialists can identify spoofed domains/websites, noting when they have been active and how they are associated with other domains.